 Air travel during the holidays is hectic.
-After over a decade of family travel in during the holiday season, these air travel tips will help make your experience more enjoyable.
+After over a decade of family travel during the holiday season, these air travel tips will help make your experience more enjoyable.

 1. Travel with Only Carry-On